hean01/hean01.github.io/content/post/m03-medium-mead.md

 this very carefully beacuse it will foam out of the carboy.
 Did this procedure @ 21:00 and let it settle for a while.
 Did another reading of 82 bpm @ 21:15.

+### Day 2 - 2017-04-19

+Today it is time for a stir to release oxygen / co2.
+I started with a reading of 92 bpm @ 08:00 and 64 bpm @ 18:30.
+Did the stirring at 20:15 and let it settle a bit before another reading of 46.26 bpm.